zouyuesong/starter-hugo-academic/content/_index.md

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 author: 'admin'
 ---

+The subheadings, such as Interests and Education, will automatically translate depending on the language chosen in `config.yaml`.
+To customize the subheading text, see the Language page in the docs.